-Until my vagina swole up.
+That was until my vulva became swollen.
 Suddenly, all of my warm feelings and smiles and giggles at cute text messages melted down into a bubbling cauldron of “WHAT THE @#$%!”
 And it felt like I was sitting right on top of it.

 The yeast infection diagnosis

 I made the awkward call to my gynecologist.

 “What’s the reason for this appointment?” the receptionist asked.

 “I need to get tested,” I said.